sandeepashok/Quotes/readme.md

 ![screenshot](Capture.PNG)

 ### About
-  This is an app that shows random quotes from a given set of quotes.
+  This is an app that shows random quotes from a defined set of quotes.

 ### Built With